-Total

-Net Capital

-1. Permitted assests

-2. Total liabilities

-3. Deduction from total liabilities

-a.
-Liabilities subject to satisfactory subordinated loan agreements

-b.
-Allowable long-term liabilities

-Total allowable liabilities ()

-4. Adjusted liabilities · · ·

-5. Net Capital (Item 1 minus Item 4)

-6. Additional deductions

-a.
-Malaysian government securities

-- Up to one year of maturity period

-- More than one year of maturity period

-b.
-Readily marketable Malaysian securities listed on the main board

-of Bursa Malaysia Securities Berhad

-- Shares listed on Bursa Malaysia Securities Berhad up to a total

-value of 5% of initial margin or RM250,000, whichever is greater

-- The balance of the aggregated value of shares listed on Bursa

-Malaysia Securities Berhad main board

-c.
-All other securities listed on Bursa Malaysia Securities Berhad

-d Amounts dues from clients in respect of margin where such

-amount are outstanding not less than three business days as at the

-computation date

-e.
-The net debit balance arising from the marking-to-market or

-interim settlement of outstanding futures and/or option contracts

-held by clients as at the close of business on the computation date

-f.
-The margin requirement on open contracts in the proprietary

-account of a Clearing Participant which are not bona fide hedged

-contracts

-g.
-Inventories which are not hedged in any market or association

-h.
-Inventories which are not hedged by any hedging position in any

-market or association

-7. Total deductions (Add Items 6(a) to 6(h))

-8. Adjusted net capital (Item 5 minus Item 7)

-9. Amount of margin required

-10. 10% of the amount of margin required

-11. Adjusted Net Capital required (Enter the greater of Line 10 or

-RM500,000)

-12. Excess Adjusted Net Capital (Item 8 minus Item 11)
+Total Net Capital 1.
+Permitted assests 2.
+Total liabilities 3.
+Deduction from total liabilities a.
+Liabilities subject to satisfactory subordinated loan agreements b.
+Allowable long-term liabilities Total allowable liabilities () 4.
+Adjusted liabilities , 5.
+Net Capital (Item 1 minus Item 4) 6.
+Additional deductions a.
+For securities held by the Participant for its proprietary account i.
+Malaysian government securities - Up to one year of maturity period - More than one year of maturity period ii.
+Readily marketable Malaysian securities listed on the Main Market of Bursa Malaysia Securities Berhad - Shares listed on the Main Market of Bursa Malaysia Securities Berhad up to a total value of 5% of initial margin or RM250,000, whichever is greater - The balance of the aggregated value of shares listed on the Main Market of Bursa Malaysia Securities Berhad iii.
+All other securities listed on Bursa Malaysia Securities Berhad An other securities instea on barsa walaysia securities bernaa b.
+Amounts due from clients in respect of margin where such ~. amount are outstanding not less than 3 business days as at the computation date c.
+The net debit balance arising from the marking-to-market or - interim settlement of outstanding derivatives contracts held by clients as at the close of business on the computation date d.
+The margin requirement on open contracts in the proprietary 0.1 account of a Clearing Participant which are not bona fide hedged contracts e.
+Inventories which are not hedged in any market or association f.
+Inventories which are not hedged by any hedging position in any market or association 1 Contracts for difference (CFD) - (does not include positions held g. for hedging its exposures on issuance of CFDs)

+i.
+Amounts due from clients in respect of margin where such amounts are outstanding not less than 3 business days as at the computation date ii.
+The margin requirement on open contracts in the proprietary account of a Participant which are not bona fide hedged contracts 7.
+Total deductions (Add Items 6(a) to 6(g)) 8.
+Adjusted net capital (Item 5 minus Item 7) 9.
+Amount of margin required 10.
+10% of the amount of margin required 11.
+Adjusted Net Capital required (Enter the greater of Line 10 or RM500,000) 12.
+Excess Adjusted Net Capital (Item 8 minus Item 11)